NishantJoshi00/units/docs/ARCHITECTURE.md

-# Finternet Runtime Architecture
+# UNITS Architecture

 ## Overview

-Finternet Runtime is a modular and extensible runtime system for executing WebAssembly components with a focus on financial transactions and asset management.
+UNITS is a modular and extensible runtime system for executing WebAssembly components with a focus on financial transactions and asset management.
 The system is designed with clear separation of concerns, modularity, and extensibility in mind.

 ## Core Features